-GLP is delivered over an 18-month period during which time participants are exposed to a number of training interventions designed to enhance their knowledge, understanding and delivery of global education within the classroom, school and, the wider learning community.
-Participants are eligible to apply for Professional Recognition in Global Education within Learning for Sustainability, accredited by the General Teaching Council Scotland.
+GLP is delivered over an 18-month period during which time participants benefit from a number of training opportunities designed to enhance their knowledge, understanding and delivery of global education within the classroom, school and the wider learning community.

 One of the programme’s key interventions is a four-week placement in Rwanda or Uganda during the Scottish school summer holidays.
 Participants work with GLP partners Inspire Empower Educate Rwanda and Redearth Education Uganda to develop the professional skills and competencies of teachers within their host communities.
 To date, hundreds of teachers in the African countries have been involved in this ethical, sustainable and equitable training.

 First-hand cultural experience is an integral part of GLP equipping participants with a deep knowledge and understanding of life in another country, providing credible personal experiences with which to augment global education within the Scottish curriculum.